 What will be the role of satellite radar data in a “smart city” scenario?

 Alessandro Ferretti, CEO of TRE ALTAMIRA, is convinced that radar data will enable the design of a brand new family of early warning systems based on a synergic use of satellite and in situ observations.
-The recipe will include advanced InSAR algorithms and a regular update of the displacement information.
+The recipe will include advanced InSAR algorithms and regular update of the displacement information.

 The “London project” will culminate in two presentations at the Imperial College in September.